Daniel-Krueger/daniel-krueger.github.io/_posts/2022-08-26-debug-web-service-datasource.md

 Even so the usage of a REST data source is, in general, simple and well [documented](https://community.webcon.com/posts/post/rest-data-sources/173), there are cases when you have problems setting it up.
 This post will show you an option how to take a look at the executed requests.
 The use case will be that WEBCON BPS is run on a local environment which calls a Business Central REST web service.

 {% include figure image_path="/assets/images/posts/2022-08-26-debug-web-service-datasource/2022-08-25-23-14-33.png" alt="Searching a BC REST data source using the popup search window." caption="Searching a BC REST data source using the popup search window." %}

+In case you are running WEBCON BPS on WEBCONAPPS or you don't have admin permissions you can read [Debug a web service data source WEBCONAPPS](https://daniels-notes.de/posts/2022/debug-web-service-datasource-alternative) instead of chapter `Preparation` of this post.

 # Preparation
 ## Prerequisites
 For the described use case we have the following prerequisites